ehmicky/autoserver/docs/events.md

 # Event handlers

-Events are configured using the [runtime option](runtime.md#runtime-options) `events`, which is an object, where the key is an [event type](#types) and the value the path to a JavaScript file.
+Events handlers are configured using the [runtime option](run.md#options) `events`, which is an object, where the key is an [event type](#types) and the value the [path](configuration.md#filepaths-options) to a JavaScript file.
 This file must export a function, which will be triggered with the [event payload](#payload), e.g.:

 ```yml